jvorob/subleq-bootstrap/README.md

 ## Assembler Bootstrapping

 While we began with a (hex)-assembler written in C, the goal is to eventually have the subleq assemblers be self-hosting.
-The first step toward achieveing this is to replace our initial hex1 assembler (written in C), with a subleq program that does the same thing.
+The first step toward achieving this is to replace our initial hex1 assembler (written in C), with a subleq program that does the same thing.

 `./hex1 <asm/hex1.hex1 >hex1.bin`